excid3/stack_rescue/README.md

 # StackRescue

-A gem for Rails 3 and 4 to automatically search Google for exceptions raised in your Rails applications.
+A gem for Rails to automatically search Google for exceptions raised in your Rails applications.

 After installing, you should see output like this in your Rails logs.
 This doesn't interfere with [better_errors](https://github.com/charliesome/better_errors) either!